TonyTang2001/HummingKit/README.md

 HummingKit is an SDK (Software Development Kit) designed to ease the use of [Apple Music API](https://developer.apple.com/documentation/applemusicapi).
 Written in Swift 5.2, HummingKit takes advantage of Swift's outstanding performance and latest features, offering an approachable entry for developers dealing with the Apple Music API.

+---
+**NEWS**
+HummingKit 1.0.0 has been RELEASED!
+HummingKit 1.0.0, is considered to be the first released version that can be widely adopted as a swift package dependency in projects or other frameworks.

+---

 ## Features

 HummingKit provides a friendly way to deal with the Apple Music API by handling burdensome works, such as composing and conducting requests, handling status and errors, parsing responses and more.